 - Brainstorm partners!
 Using the resources below, make a list of your stakeholders such as your principal, community members, parents, elected officials, community organizations, local places of worship and hospitals.

 - Outreach, Outreach, Outreach!
-Reach out to your stakeholders and ask them to assist in identifying the needs of the community.
+Reach out to your stakeholders and ask them to assist in identifying the needs and interests of the community.
 Use this opportunity to build relationships while also collecting information.
 Use our Visioning Intake Sheet to get started in collecting information.

 - Cultivate excitement and members!
-Collect your findings and present it to your stakeholders.
+Collect your findings and present it to your stakeholders to begin planning.
 Tap enthusiastic participants to join your playground committee.

 Once You Have A Committee: A Guide to Stewarding

-- Set Goals!
+- Set Goals.
 It’s important to connect your larger mission to clear and achievable tasks.
-Short range goals should be simple and achievable; long range goals can be more abstract.
-Short range examples : Removing graffiti and trash, planting flowers, or starting a playground group email account fro coordination.
+Examples of Short range Goals : Removing trash, planting flowers, or starting a playground group email account fro coordination.
 Examples of Long-Range Goals: Attract regular programming by local organizations, plan weekend arts or environmental programs, training teachers to lead outdoor programs.